navaismo/Octoprint-Pinput_Shaping/README.md

 # Marlin setup

-1.- Your printer must support M117 commands since it are used to control the flow of the Resonance Test.
+1.- Your printer must support M117 & M118 commands since it are used to control the flow of the Resonance Test.

 2.- For the Ender3 V3 SE you can use the [community firmware here](https://github.com/navaismo/Ender-3V3-SE)

 3.- If you are using Octoprint along my [E3v3SE Plugin](https://github.com/navaismo/OctoPrint-E3v3seprintjobdetails), please update the plugin to the version >0.2.4 so the M117 commands for the shaping plugin are allowed.

-4.- Your Marlin Version need to Suppor `HOST_ACTION_COMMANDS`

 <br><br>